robinozer/PythonProject/README.md

 - In Buildpacks, click 'Add buildpack' and select python, and then node.js, saving changes after each.

 - Go to the Deploy tab, select GitHub as the Deployment Method, and confirm.
+- Search for the repository name and connect.
+- Deploy the branch.

 ## Credits ##
 No content was borrowed in building this project.